 This suggests that conspiracy theories need not dominate the public discourse and that attitudes can be changed.
 This is despite one in three people in the UK saying in the November research that they had seen antivaxxer messages.

 This should give hope to educators; it is possible to have an impact on people attracted to conspiracy theories.
 What doesn’t work is to tell learners that government or institutions are always right, but we do need to support individuals in making judgements about what they read.
 We can give people the skills to think critically and analyse what they are told or what they read.

-The Education and Training Foundation is running a series of forums and webinars for staff across FE and Training who lead on safeguarding, including a webinar on digital safety and remote learning on 25 March.
+The Education and Training Foundation is ran a series of forums and webinars for staff across FE and Training who lead on safeguarding, including a webinar on digital safety and remote learning on 25 March.
 For details of these events, please visit the Prevent Forums and Webinars page on the ETF website.